 This is an unpaid, fee-based internship program.
-Cost for a 6-Month Full-Season Internship at Ecology Action is:
+All fees are non-refundable.
+Cost for an 8-Month Farmer Leader Internship at Ecology Action in 2020 is:

 Item Interns from the USA

-Tuition US\$3,000
+Tuition US\$4,000

 Room Included. (\$250 cleaning deposit

 required - refundable for interns

 who adequately clean their

-accommodations before leaving
+accommodations before leaving (as

-(as determined by site manager)
+determined by site manager) and

-and take all their belongings with
+take all their belongings with them

-them upon departure.)
+upon departure.)

 Food Included

 Basic Utilities Included

 (power, water, garbage)

-Supplies US\$200
+Supplies US\$400

-Publications and US\$320
+Publications and US\$600

 Educational Materials

 Basic Internet (limited Included

 bandwidth)

 Telephone/ Provided by participant

 High-Speed Internet

-Incidentals US\$1,200
+Incidentals US\$1,600

 Medical Insurance Provided by participant

 Transportation Varies.
 Provided by participant

 Co-Sponsoring + visa N/A

 Embassy Interview N/A

 SEVIS Form N/A

-Administration \$1,500
+Administration \$2,000

-TOTAL Payable to Ecology
+TOTAL Payable to

-Action, non-refundable US\$6,470
+Ecology Action, non-

-except for cleaning deposit O D W O J T I V
+refundable except for US\$8,850

+cleaning deposit as

-as specified above.
+specified above.

-DEPOSIT A US\$2,250 deposit is due within one week of acceptance (includes \$150 cleaning deposit).
+DEPOSIT A US\$2,250 deposit is due within one week of acceptance (includes \$250 cleaning deposit).